busserull/krite/README.md

 # Development log

 [ ] Persist purchases to the database.
+[ ] Highlight search match when searching in the shop.
+[ ] Add bar code scanning to devices that support it.
 [ ] Create a header where login information can be placed.
 [ ] Send dummy email with password reset links.